pyweekorg/docs/docs/rules.rst

 1. You may not use code created before the competition except under the following conditions.
 This includes using the code as a point of reference.

-2. You may not use directly include art, sound, music, writing or other data created before the competition, except under the following conditions.
+2. You may not directly include art, sound, music, writing or other data created before the competition, except under the following conditions.
 You may however use it as a point of reference, ie. as "concept art".

-2. You may use libraries or data sets that were created before the competition if and only if
+3. You may use libraries or data sets that were created before the competition if and only if

    a.
 They have been published to a public searchable index such as PyPI,